AadiS27/Docs/README.md

-# 📄 Google Docs Clone with Tiptap Editor
+# 📄 Texo with Tiptap Editor

 This project is a web-based document editor inspired by Google Docs.
 It is built using the [Tiptap Editor](https://tiptap.dev/) and provides real-time collaboration, rich text editing, and document management features.